bijij/ardublockly/README.md

 ## Running
-1. [Install Ardublockly][5].
+1. [Install Alchemy[5].
-2. Install the [Arduino IDE][2] version 1.6.x or higher (latest version is always recommended).
-3. Run Ardublockly as defined in your installation method.
+2. Run Alchmey as defined in your installation method.
-3. Configure Ardublockly to locate the Arduino IDE [following these instructions][6].

 ## Online Demos
-A demo of the latest release of Ardublockly main interface can be found in the following two links (to load the code into an Arduino it requires the full Ardublockly application to be downloaded and run on your computer):
+A demo of the latest release of the original Ardublockly main interface can be found in the following two links (to load the code into an Arduino it requires the full Ardublockly application to be downloaded and run on your computer):

 #### [Ardublockly][10]
 ![WebApp screenshot responsive design][web_screenshot_responsive]